-Philadelphia, PA − June 14, 2021 − Recognizing the urgent need to include Philadelphia youth in conversations about the legislation and initiatives that impact them, State Representative Elizabeth Fiedler (D–Philadelphia) and State Senator Nikil Saval (D–Philadelphia) announced the launch of a Student Advisory Council, held monthly with high school–age youth, supported by South and West Philadelphia–based out-of-school time provider, Sunrise of Philadelphia.
+Philadelphia, PA − Junio 14, 2021 − Recognizing the urgent need to include Philadelphia youth in conversations about the legislation and initiatives that impact them, State Representative Elizabeth Fiedler (D–Philadelphia) and State Senator Nikil Saval (D–Philadelphia) announced the launch of a Student Advisory Council, held monthly with high school–age youth, supported by South and West Philadelphia–based out-of-school time provider, Sunrise of Philadelphia.

 “This is a venue for teens to vocalize the challenges that they are facing and an opportunity for them to advocate for legislation that impacts themselves and their families,” said Representative Fiedler.
 “Engaging with the students in the district about the future they are inheriting is crucial to making legislation representative of all Pennsylvanians.”